-As a project goes through its lifecycle or workflow (i.e. Phases and Stages) the workflow will determine which Project Detail Pages (PDPs) will be presented depending on a predefined process for a given project type.
+As a project goes through its lifecycle or workflow (i.e., phases and stages), the workflow will determine which project detail pages (PDPs) will be presented depending on a predefined process for a given project type.

-Native to Project Server 2010, Enterprise Project Types provide support for a combination of phases, stages, a single workflow, and any number of Project Detail Pages.
+Native to Project Server 2010, EPTs provide support for a combination of phases, stages, a single workflow, and any number of PDPs.

 Business User Benefits

-From a business perspective, the use of EPTs helps guide projects through their respective lifecycles using workflows that can define stage-gates, approval processes, and distribute project-progress-information to stakeholders.
+From a business perspective, the use of EPTs helps guide projects through their respective lifecycles using workflows that can define stage gates, approval processes, and distribute project progress information to stakeholders.

 The application of EPTs and PDPs can help provide a standardized approach to proposal definitions, including work, cost, and timeline details.

-Other Business benefits of this approach include:
+Other business benefits of this approach include:

-A standardized approach to work and project demand-capture.
+A standardized approach to work and project demand capture

-A uniform process-driven approach to assessing work and project selection to the business priorities.
+A uniform process-driven approach to assessing work and project selection to the business priorities

-Common criteria for reporting project progress (cost, schedule, and project deliverables).
+Common criteria for reporting project progress (cost, schedule, and project deliverables)

-Common operating platform (single source of project information including total demand, work and resource forecast, and project actuals).
+Common operating platform (single source of project information including total demand, work and resource forecast, and project actuals)

-You Don’t Need to be a Technologist to be an Effective Practitioner
+You Don’t Need to Be a Technologist to Be an Effective Practitioner

 Defining projects in Microsoft’s PPM 2010 environment doesn’t require that you know the deep scheduling algorithm for the Project Professional tool.
-In fact, the building and migrating of work, planning and key metrics around projects is a matter of filling in forms.
-Depending on your particular role, you may only be looking at high level information rather than just detailed planning.
+In fact, the building and migrating of work, planning, and key metrics around projects is a matter of filling in forms.
+Depending on your particular role, you may be looking only at high-level information rather than detailed planning.

-In Project Server 2010, the ability to work from a web based environment to link, update, progress, and manage a schedule has removed much of the fear and angst of working in the “desktop” version of project.
-Don’t get me wrong, Project Professional is stilled called the “rich client” for a reason.
-There are some extremely powerful capabilities and with a little training about the do’s and don’ts in building working and managing with Project, you can be extremely effective and spend less time in the tool and more time in and around the projects you are working on.
+In Project Server 2010, the ability to work from a Web-based environment to link, update, progress, and manage a schedule has removed much of the fear and angst of working in Project’s desktop version.
+Don’t get us wrong; Project Professional is still called the rich client for a reason.
+It has some extremely powerful capabilities, and with a little training in the dos and don’ts in building, working, and managing with Project, you can be extremely effective and spend less time in the tool and more time in and around the projects you are working on.
 However, the key idea with working in Project Server 2010 is that you are not tied to being in a desktop tool.
-Instead, the web based environment enables the end users to access the information from the Web.
+Instead, the Web-based environment enables end users to access the information from the Web.

 Proposing a Project

 Let’s now take a look at a lifecycle for a typical project.
-The aim here is to illustrate by example that you don’t need to be a technologist to effectively use the Microsoft Enterprise Project Management 2010 solution.
+The aim here is to illustrate by example that you don’t need to be a technologist to effectively use the Microsoft EPM 2010 solution.

-As shown in Figure 4.3 we are provided with a drop-down list of the Enterprise Project Types (EPTs) that are available to us (e.g. a Basic Project Plan, or a Marketing Campaign).
-EPTs are highly configurable as we will further detail elsewhere in this book.
+As shown in Figure 4.3, we are provided by Project Server, [AU: you mean the program provides this?
+Clarify] with a drop-down list of the EPTs that are available to us (e.g., a basic project plan or a marketing campaign).
+EPTs are highly configurable, as we detail in chapter 9.

+Figure 4.3 Selecting an EPTs [04-03-selectingEnterpriseProjectType.tif]

+Source: Advisicon

-Based on our assigned department, role, and security level (all of which are fully configurable for each user within the EPM system) we will be presented with those EPTs that we are authorized to see.
+Based on our assigned department, role, and security level (all of which are fully configurable for each user within the EPM system), we will be presented with those EPTs that we are authorized to see.
 This security design provides a powerful combination of flexibility and access to information while maintaining control over system functions and data, essentially making information available to users on a need-to-know basis.

-For this example we will choose the Sample Proposal project type.
+For this example, we will choose the Sample Proposal project type.

-Figure 4.3: Selecting an Enterprise Project Types (Source: Advisicon) [04-03-selectingEnterpriseProjectType.tif]

 Defining the Project Proposal